nosovk/flowershow/content/NA/Sales/PIM/2023-10-10-valoxx-pim-infra.md

 This step usually takes up to 2 working day.

+## Setup backups
+We use some external tooling to create backups, on that step we need S3 compatible storage that we can use to store backups.
+We mostly use Google Cloud Storage, but we can use AWS or CloudFlare R2.
+We need to set up that tooling, add secrets, and check that backups are restorable.

+This step usually takes up to 1 working day.

 ## Questions to answer:
 - is it ok to go with OVH for you?